 Perryman is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 2,496 people and just one neighborhood, Perryman is the 183rd largest community in Maryland.

-Perryman is a blue-collar town, with 42.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Perryman, you'll notice that it is more blue-collar than most other communities in America.
+42.72% of Perryman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Perryman is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Perryman who work in sales jobs (14.67%), office and administrative support (11.00%), and management occupations (7.44%).

 Also of interest is that Perryman has more people living here who work in computers and math than 95% of the places in the US.

-Perryman is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Perryman is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 As is often the case in a small town, Perryman doesn't have a public transportation system that people use for their commute.

-The citizens of Perryman are slightly less educated than the national average of 21.84% for the average city or town: 16.55% of adults in Perryman have a bachelor's degree or advanced degree
+The percentage of adults in Perryman with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.55% of adults in Perryman have a bachelor's degree or advanced degree.

 The per capita income in Perryman in 2022 was $30,713, which is low income relative to Maryland, and middle income relative to the rest of the US.
 This equates to an annual income of $122,852 for a family of four.
 However, Perryman contains both very wealthy and poor people as well.
 Perryman also has one of the higher rates of people living in poverty in the nation, with 30.23% of its population below the federal poverty line.